SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 Our lighting system is looking great, but the lights do not feel fully grounded in the world.
 They shine right through the walls, the bat, and even our slime!
 To truly sell the illusion of light, we need darkness.
 We need shadows.

-In this, our final effects chapter:
+In this final effects chapter:

 * We are going to implement a dynamic 2D shadow system.
 The shadows will be drawn with a new vertex shader, and integrated into the point light shader from the previous chapter.
 * After the effect is working, we will port the effect to use a more efficient approach using a tool called the _Stencil Buffer_.